 In 2015 Wallick created Schalk Visser and Bryan Wallick Concert Promotions.
-He “performs with many of his artists in recitals around South Africa”.
+He “performs with many of his artists in recitals throughout South Africa”.
 The audience loved his flawless performance of Barber’s Piano Concerto!

 “In Middle Europe, Tchaikovsky’s Symphony No. 4 sometimes receives the nickname Fatum or Fate.”

 Composer Antonin Dvorak is a favorite of mine.
 His sonata My Homeland has two song themes.
 The overture was written for a patriotic play “depicting the beginnings of Czech theatre”.
 The folk melody became Czechoslovakia’s national anthem.

 Concerto for Piano and Orchestra Op.
 38 American Composer Samuel Barber – Barber’s concerto is an exciting, complex composition in three movements.
 Moody aptly described it as “a bit mischievous”.
 A New York publishing house commissioned Barber to write the piece – his first concerto.
 The composition premiered at Lincoln Center in 1962.
 In 1963, Barber won the Pulitzer Prize for Music for his concerto.